-Designed for those with a bachelor’s degree and an interest or experience in healthcare.
+Designed for those with a bachelor’s degree and healthcare experience or certification.

 - Offers a nonclinical path to advance in the healthcare field.